-This was the title of the talk by the physicist Richard Feynman on December 29, 1959 at the Annual Meeting of the American Physical Society at California, Institute of Technology (Caltech).
-In that talk, Feynman asked many questions that were illogical at the time.
-Feynman believed that if we were able to control matter from the atomic or molecular scale, we could achieve many practical advances that could revolutionize technology and production processes.1
+This was the title of the talk by the physicist Richard Feynman on December 29, 1959 at the Annual Meeting of the American Physical Society at The California, Institute of Technology (Caltech).
+In that talk, Feynman asked many questions that many believed to be illogical at the time.
+Feynman believed that if we were able to control matter at the atomic or molecular scale, we could achieve many practical advances that could revolutionize technology and production processes.1

-Feynman posed many questions related to very small-scale systems around us, and its enormous usefulness.
-For example, he talked about the small size of living cells and their important functions for living organisms.
-Feynman proposed an idea that if we could have the ability to manipulate things as small as atoms and molecules it would have an enormous number of technological applications.
-He imagined that if we could control substances at small scales, we could have materials with new chemical and physical properties represented by new applications.
-In that talk, Feynman mentioned the Nanoscience and Nanotechnology, but he never explicitly uttered it.1
+Feynman posed many questions related to very small-scale systems and their enormous usefulness.
+For example, he discussed how the small size of living cells aids in executing important functions for living organisms.
+Feynman proposed an idea that if we could have the ability to manipulate things as small as atoms and molecules that these manipulations could be used in a limitless range of technological applications.
+He imagined that if we could control small scale substances, we could create materials with new chemical and physical properties for new applications.
+Essentially, Feynman focused his talk on the idea of nanoscience and nanotechnology, but he never explicitly states it.1

 What Is Nano and Why Is It Important?

-Linguistically, the word nano is of Greek origin means dwarf, which refers to very small things.
-One nanometer is equal to billionth of a meter (0.000 000 001 m).
-Here are some comparisons that clarify how the nanometer scale is small:
+Linguistically, the word “nano” is derived from the Greek word pertaining to dwarf, which refers to very small things.
+One nanometer (nm) is equal to one billionth of a meter (0.000 000 001 m).
+Here are some relatable comparisons which describe the nanometer scale:

-If we divide the two closed lines in the ruler (1 mm) million times we get one nanometer length
+If a one mm section on a ruler is divided into one million equal parts this is one nanometer in length

-An average diameter of human hair is about 60 000 to 100 000 nanometer
+The average diameter of human hair is about 60 000 to 100 000 nanometers

 A sheet of paper is about 100 000 nanometers thick